Roolli/Horizon/res/final_todo.md

 ## Light culling
 - ~~calculate proper radius~~
 - ~~utilize buffers in forward fragemnt shader~~
-~~- figure out why it's not calculating proper frustums~~ ~~- MAYBE do spot lights too.~~
+- figure out why it's not calculating proper frustums
+- ~~MAYBE do spot lights too.~~

 ## Physics
 - ~~Calculate composite shapes for each object that has more than 1 mesh~~
-- wire-up collision detection user events
+- ~~wire-up collision detection user events~~
 - add colshapes
-- wire-up colshape events
+- ~~wire-up colshape events~~

 ## Performance testing

-Setup GPU execution time measurement with exported data for each frame.
+- Setup GPU execution time measurement with exported data for each frame.
-Add CPU time measurement (maybe do a resource in ECS?)
+- Add CPU time measurement (maybe do a resource in ECS?)

 ### Create following test scenarios: